welikepie/isItHanukkah/README.md

-#Is It Hannukah?#
+#Hanukkah as a Service#

 ##What is it?##

-_Is It Hannukah_ is a project consisting of an API and an arduino project, with the sole intention of creating a Menorah using the web.

-The API is RESTful with three seperate endpoints, written in PHP, documented further down this document.
+"_Hanukkah as a Service_" is a way to create your very own electronic menorah with the use of an Arduino and our custom "_isitHanukkah_" API.

-To get this running an Arduino we put a sketch.ino file on to it.
-This lets you create your own Menorah by providing the middleman between the Arduino circuits and the IsItHannukah API.
+Using our sketch file for the Arduino IDE, you can create your own menorah by providing the middleman between the Arduino circuits and the isitHanukkah API.

 #Arduino Implementation#

 ##What is it?##

-IsitHannukah uses a sketch file to turn an Arduino in to a Menorah.
-It uses a custom created API to find out of it is indeed Hannukah.
+Hanukkah as a Service uses a sketch file to turn an Arduino in to a menorah.
+It uses a custom created API to find out of it is indeed Hanukkah.
 **To run this sketch, internet connectivity is required.**
-The sketch file that we are using for the Arduino requires a WiFi shield to be used with the Arduino.
+The sketch file that we are using for the Arduino requires a [WiFi](http://arduino.cc/en/Main/ArduinoWiFiShield) shield to be used with the Arduino.

 ##How do I get it working?##
 To get the sketch up and running, you will need a version of the Arduino IDE that supports the WiFi shield.